 The Company is involved in various legal proceedings, claims and litigation arising in the ordinary course of business.
-However, based on the facts currently available, we do not believe that the disposition of matters that are pending or asserted will have a material adverse effect on our financial position, results of operations or cash flows.
+However, based on the facts currently available, the Company does not believe that the disposition of matters that are pending or asserted will have a material adverse effect on its consolidated financial statements.